How do you register your self-employment?

 Registering with the Tax Office

 Registering at the tax office is done digitally.
 All forms relating to tax registration are free or charge and available via ELSTER, the online portal used by the government’s financial administrative authorities.

-You may also use the forms provided by a commercial accounting software that is able to integrate with ELSTER.
+• Via your ELSTER user account you can go to the “Formulare & Leistungen > Alle Formulare” (“Forms & services > All forms”) section, fill out the “Fragebogen zur steuerlichen Erfassung” (“Tax Assessment Questionnaire”), and submit the completed form online to the tax office via the ELSTER portal.
+You may also use the forms provided by a commercial accounting software that are able to integrate with ELSTER.
 Please note, that in any case you are required to register once with ELSTER.
-The certificate file required for electronic authentication is created free of charge during registration.
-A domestic classification criterion (tax number) is essential for registration on the ELSTER portal.

-Via your ELSTER user account you can go to the “Formulare & Leistungen > Alle Formulare” (“Forms & services > All forms”) section, fill out the “Fragebogen zur steuerlichen Erfassung” (“Tax Assessment Questionnaire”), and submit the completed form online to the tax office using ELSTEROnly after the tax office has received the completed questionnaire and the necessary documents can the tax number be issued and a VAT value-added tax assessment be made.
-You need the tax number in order to write invoices.
-Learn more in our post “Taxes & Accounting“.

 English language information: